decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 - Separate a copy of the explorer repo into a decentraland/renderer repository.
 Keep Explorer working.

-- In isolation, work on the decentraland/renderer repository to make CI work and expose interfaces to be used by kernel in the future.
+- In isolation, work on the decentraland/renderer repository to make CI work and expose interfaces to be used by the kernel in the future.

 - After a checkpoint (TBD) start using the new build in decentraland/explorer synchronize changes and delete unity files from the original repository.